danielzhangau/Artificial-Intelligence/ass4/README.md

 **testcases**

 A set of testcases for you to evaluate your solution.
-Note that the testcases contain only LAND, WATER, OBSTACLE, ICE, TELEPORT and FLAG symbols.